ningchencontact/azure-docs.zh-tw/articles/logic-apps/logic-apps-limits-and-config.md

 ### <a name="change-run-duration-and-storage-retention"></a>變更執行持續時間和儲存體保留期

-To change the default limit for run duration and storage retention, follow these steps. 如果需要指定超過上限的值，請[與 Logic Apps 小組連絡](mailto://logicappsemail@microsoft.com)來協助處理您的需求。
+To change the default limit for run duration and storage retention, follow these steps.
+To increase the maximum limit, [contact the Logic Apps team](mailto://logicappsemail@microsoft.com) for help with your requirements.

-1. 在 Azure 入口網站的邏輯應用程式功能表上，選擇 [工作流程設定]。

-2. 在 [執行階段選項] 底下，從 [執行歷程記錄保留期 (天)] 清單中選擇 [自訂]。

-3. 以輸入或拖曳滑桿的方式選擇所要的天數。
+1. In the Azure portal, on your logic app's menu, select **Workflow settings**.

+1. Under **Runtime options**, from the **Run history retention in days** list, select **Custom**.

+1. Enter or drag the slider for the number of days that you want.

+   > [!NOTE]
+   > For logic apps in multi-tenant Azure, the 90-day default limit is the same as the maximum limit.
+You can only decrease this value.
+   > For logic apps in an integration service environment, you can decreause or increase the 90-day default limit.

 <a name="looping-debatching-limits"></a>